 Download Saints Name Days here (pdf doc)

 Unlike the Christian Easter, Orthodox Easter is the first Sunday after the full moon of the vernal equinox, so the date varies each year.
-Cyprus Easter 2013 is from Friday 3rd May (Good Friday) to Tuesday 7th May (Easter Tuesday), and in 2014 both Orthodox and Christian Easters will coincide on the same dates, Friday 18th April (Good Friday) to Tuesday 22nd April .
+In 2014, both Orthodox and Christian Easters will coincide on the same dates, Friday 18th April (Good Friday) to Tuesday 22nd April .
+In 2015, Cyprus Orthodox Easter will be from Friday 10th April (Good Friday) through to Tuesday 14th April.
 Orthodox Easter follows a period of 50 days of lent, during which fasting takes place.
 Easter in Cyprus generally last for 5 days, from Good Friday, through to the following Tuesday.
 Most major shops and businesses will close for much of the Easter period.
 On Easter saturday, everybody heads for the churches for the midnight sermon.

 Upon exit from the church, they can be heard greeting each other with the words "Christos anesti", which means 'Christ has arisen', and others may reply "Alithos anesti" , which means 'indeed he has arisen'.
 Candles and bonfires are lit, and fire crackers are let off all around the island.
 This is the end of fasting, and most people go home to eat traditional easter soup Cypriot Easter Soup(mayeritsa)and flaounes, which are traditional easter cheese pastries.